Gary Fong: Wedding photography career

 Originally a musician, while pursuing a degree in Pharmacology to appease his parents' demands to become a doctor, Fong accidentally stumbled upon a Life Magazine article featuring wedding photographer Rocky Gunn in a multi-page spread.
 Gunn had been a longtime friend of his mother.
 Feeling that this was more fate than coincidence, Fong pursued Gunn for a chance to assist and learn.
 It was during this time that Gunn died at age 42 of a sudden heart-attack.

 Fong, left with no mentor or proper training, started a wedding photography business in a bedroom of his parents' apartment, and offered his services for $150/no time limit.
 While this entry price severely undermined the pricing standards, he was able to present comprehensive designs that were far more costly than the standard photography package.
-He would go on to photograph such people as, Sylvester Stallone, Ronald Reagan, Sidney Sheldon, Lee Remick, Paul McCartney, Peter Criss, Bruce Lee, Todd Rundgren, Priscilla Presley, Pia Zadora, Michael Landon, Florence Henderson, Shelly Fabares, among others.
+He would go on to photograph such people as, Sylvester Stallone, Ronald Reagan, Sidney Sheldon, Lee Remick, Paul McCartney, Peter Criss, Bruce Lee, Todd Rundgren, Priscilla Presley, Pia Zadora, Michael Landon, Florence Henderson, Shelley Fabares, among others.

 While watching an on-location filming of Charlie's Angels, Fong saw for the first time an on-set Storyboard and reasoned that wedding photography albums should use a similar format to depict a wedding story.
 So, using sequential photo layouts rather than static, posed images, Fong introduced the "Storybook Concept".
 This style of wedding albums remains popular to this day.

 Here Comes the Guide, a respected "bible" of wedding planning has said, "Every once in a while someone comes along to revolutionize an art form; for wedding photography, that someone Is Gary Fong."

 Fong was selected in the telecast, Weddings 2000 as one of the top ten wedding photographers in the world.
 This live simulcast was broadcast to movie theaters internationally, and was a first of its kind.

 Lightsphere

 Discouraged by the look of flash photography because of the flashlight-shaped light source, Fong found the answer in the soft lighting of a lampshade in a hotel room.
 This led to the invention and patenting of the Lightsphere, a dome-shaped light diffuser, which was introduced in late 2004 and by 2011 had sold more than 400,000 units worldwide.

-In 2019, during President Donald Trump’s visit with the Royal Family in the U.K., Prince Charles picked a Gary Fong Lightsphere and commented that it “looked like an ice cream.”
+In 2019, during President Donald Trump's visit with the Royal Family in the U.K., Prince Charles picked a Gary Fong Lightsphere and commented that it “looked like an ice cream.”

 Pictage, Inc.

 With the advent of digital, Fong knew that online presentation of images would be best matched to an instant print delivery service.
 So, joining up with Pictage's online presence, Fong brought his own personal print lab into Pictage's headquarters, and installed it in the kitchen.
-Joining the Board of Directors and Senior Management team, Pictage started with seven employees in a small office, and within years the employee count would top 150, making Pictage the largest dedicated online digital/web solution anywhere in the United States.
+Joining the board of directors and Senior Management team, Pictage started with seven employees in a small office, and within years the employee count would top 150, making Pictage the largest dedicated online digital/web solution anywhere in the United States.
 Apax Partners invested $29 million to acquire Pictage in 2006.